YutongWangML/tf_multiclass/README.md

+# TF Multiclass

-# `tf_multiclass` - multiclass hinge losses for TensorFlow
+Multiclass hinge losses for TensorFlow.

-Tested with TensorFlow version 2.4.1.
+Tested with TensorFlow 2.4.1 and 2.5.0.

 This package implements the following losses in the permutation-equivariant relative-margin (PERM) loss framework (more on this at the very end):